leo-gall/daytistics/README.md

 - [ ] 📊 Interactive visualizations
 - [ ] 🛞 Automatically generated reports

+## Our Vision

+Our product vision is to empower individuals to gain insights into their daily lives and enhance their overall well-being through an open-source platform.
+Daytistics aims to provide a user-friendly platform that encourages consistent tracking of activities and well-being, enabling users to identify patterns and make informed decisions, all while ensuring the highest standards of data protection and privacy.
+By leveraging AI technology, we strive to offer personalized support and guidance, fostering motivation and productivity.

 ## Repository Overview

 - **🤖 .github/**: Our automated CI/CD pipeline using GitHub Actions
 - **🎯 daytistics/**: The core of our application.
 Built using [Flutter](https://flutter.dev/) and [Dart](https://dart.dev/)